sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/README.md

 [source creation feature](https://docs.redhat.com/en/documentation/openshift_container_platform/4.13/html/virtualization/virtual-machine-templates#virt-creating-and-using-boot-sources)
 when creating a PVC (e.g. download from URL) or "With Data upload" features to create it.

-Upload an image from https://cloud.centos.org/centos/ e.g.
+Download an image from https://cloud.centos.org/centos/ e.g.
 https://cloud.centos.org/centos/8-stream/x86_64/images/CentOS-Stream-GenericCloud-8-20210603.0.x86_64.qcow2
-or something newer.
+or something newer and then create the boot source from the image.

-Add this yaml to your VM definition:
+Them add this yaml snip-it to your VM definition:

 ```
         source: